Rich fudge brownies topped with a swirl of creamy vanilla and gingerbread cheesecake & mini gingerbread men!

 • Dollop the remaining brownie batter on top of the cheesecake and use a knife to gently swirl it around.
 Bake, serve, and enjoy!

-Of course!
-Simply double all of the ingredients and bake the brownies in a 9×13″ pan, or bake them in two 8″ square pans.
+Of course – simply double all of the ingredients and bake the brownies in a 9×13″ pan, or bake them in two 8″ square pans.
 Be sure to keep an eye on the brownies if baking in a different sized pan, as the bake times may vary.
+If you’re looking for a smaller batch of these brownies, you can check out my small batch brownies here!

-Because these brownies have a cheesecake filling on them, you’re going to need to store them in the fridge.
-Store them in an airtight container in the fridge, and they’ll be good for up to 1 week.
+Because these brownies have cheesecake filling on them, they need to be stored in the fridge.
+Keep them stored in an airtight container in the fridge, where they’ll keep well for up to 5 days.
+If you’re not a fan of cold brownies, you can take them out about an hour before eating them to let them warm up to room temp.

 tools and ingredients